Company Contact Details:

 The Purposes of the Processing and Legal Basis:

 River Stewardship Company is a social enterprise and company limited by guarantee, delivering commercial watercourse maintenance and community engagement.
-The River Stewardship Company employees paid staff on a variety of contracts (permanent, fixed-term and zero-hours), as well as working with volunteers.
+The River Stewardship Company employs paid staff on a variety of contracts (permanent, fixed-term and zero-hours), as well as working with volunteers.

 The company holds the personal data of its paid and voluntary staff for payment processing and working patterns only.
 The only other contact by opt-in for newsletters is provided electronically.